Jana-Alrzoog/Wasset/README.md

 ## 💡 Platform Benefits

-- ✅ Builds trust between buyers and sellers through confirmation-based transactions
+-  Makes it easy for sellers to showcase their products professionally
-- ✅ Reduces potential disputes and misunderstandings
+-  Enables users to browse products quickly and efficiently
-- ✅ Simplifies the buying and selling journey with a user-first design
+-  Simplifies the buying and selling process with a user-focused design

 ---